Julius-88/survival/README.md

 - I would like to add a high score for each player.
 I was thinking of implementing a point system for each choice you make and then adding it all up together with the name given.

 # Data Model
-I decided to create a text-based adventure/horror game.
+I decided to create a text-based adventure/horror game in Python.

 The choices the player makes are temporarily saved until the end of the game.

+I am using variables and lists to store the information, such as the player's name, weapons, supplies and knowledge.
 Each new iteration resets the game completely.

 There are several different endings.
-I am using the print method to guide the player and create the atmosphere.
+I am using the print method to guide the player and create the atmosphere and conditional statements to make the choices.

 # Testing
 - I have tested each scenario in my terminal